hackc4t/mylearning-journey/README.md

-# My TryHackMe Journey
+# My Learning Documentation

 ---

-## 📘 About
-Greetings!
-This is a portfolio of my TryHackMe journey.
+## 📘 AboutHi!
+This repository is a personal record of my learning journey.
-This repository contains TryHackMe materials and provides answers for each section, along with the steps required to capture any flags used to complete the tasks.
-This journey will be documented progressively according to my study schedule, so it may take some time to complete.
-Thank you!
+It may include topics I have learned beyond the scope of cybersecurity.
+It was created solely to allow me to revisit and reflect on what I have learned.

 ---